xregistry/spec/core/spec.md

 xRegistry-name: STRING ?
 xRegistry-epoch: UINT
 xRegistry-self: URL
+xRegistry-stickydefaultversion: BOOLEAN ?
 xRegistry-defaultversionid: STRING
 xRegistry-defaultversionurl: URL
 xRegistry-description: STRING ?
 xRegistry-documentation: URL ?
 xRegistry-labels-KEY: STRING *
 xRegistry-origin: STRING ?
-xRegistry-createdby: STRING ?
-xRegistry-createdat: TIME ?
+xRegistry-createdat: TIME
-xRegistry-modifiedby: STRING ?
-xRegistry-modifiedat: TIME ?
+xRegistry-modifiedat: TIME
 xRegistry-versionsurl: URL
 xRegistry-versionscount: UINTEGER
 xRegistry-RESOURCEurl: URL      # If Resource is not in body
 Location: URL ?                 # If Resource is not in body
 Content-Location: URL ?

-...Resource contents...         # If RESOURCEurl is not set
+...
+Resource document ...       # If RESOURCEurl is not set
 ```

 Where: